What is Rolfing?

 Why the 10 Series?

 The 10 Series in Rolfing is a basic concept to systematically balance tensions in the body.
 The sequence of Rolfing sessions has an inner logic.
-This enables the gradual adaptation of one’s own statics to a changed body tension.
+This enables the gradual adaptation of one’s own statics to changed body tension.
 Thus, for example, the first session allows a change in the load absorption in the foot, which is a goal of the second session.
 Only this meaningful sequence allows a lasting change.
 Since the adaptability in the upper body is a prerequisite for the reorientation in the foot and calf.

 This basic concept is not a sequence of manual techniques, but a sequence of different goals.
 How the goals are implemented depends on the client’s complaints and wishes and therefore the 10 series differs from client to client.
 It is like the “concept of pizza”, which consists of a sensible sequence of dough, tomato sauce layer and topping.
 Even this quite simple basic pizza concept allows an infinite number of variations.
 The same applies to the much more complex basic concept of the Rolfing 10 Series.

-The Rolfing 10 Series is like the 100,000 km inspection on your all-time favorite car.
+The Rolfing 10 Series is like the 100,000 km inspection on your all-time favourite car.
 It makes sense, there is less wear and tear, everything runs “somehow” rounder and certain repairs are carried out immediately.
 Even if you may have spent more time on foam washing, lotus shine and rim changes, in case of doubt now is the time for a major inspection.

 Do I have to do the 10 series if I have acute problems?